foundryvtt/dnd5e/wiki/Active-Effect-Rules.md

 ![Up to date as of 6.0.0](https://img.shields.io/static/v1?label=dnd5e&message=6.0.0&color=informational)

 Rules are a special type of active effect changes provided by the system.
-Rather than being applied directly to data on an actor or item, these rules are evaluated at roll time an modify only a specific roll.
+Rather than being applied directly to data on an actor or item, these rules are evaluated at roll time and modify only a specific roll.

 ## Categories